mne-tools/mne-python/doc/source/manual/mne.rst

 =============================================

-Since finite amount of data is usually available to compute an estimate of the noise-covariance matrix INLINE_EQUATION, the smallest eigenvalues of its estimate are usually inaccurate and smaller than the true eigenvalues.
+Since finite amount of data is usually available to compute an estimate of the noise-covariance matrix :math:`C`, the smallest eigenvalues of its estimate are usually inaccurate and smaller than the true eigenvalues.
 Depending on the seriousness of this problem, the following quantities can be affected: